Quotients of the holomorphic 2-ball and the turnover: Orbifold bundles and Euler number

 $\bullet$ the naturally oriented simple arc $c_2\subset\partial_\infty C_1$ that begins at $z_5$ and ends at $z_1$.

 Note that $z_4 = I_3 I_2 z_2$, because $I_3 m_2 = m_3$.
 Therefore, $z_4 = I_1^{-1}z_2$ and consequently $z_5 = I_1^{-1}z_1$.

 Let

 and let $s$ stand for a generator of $H_1(\partial_\infty Q,\ZZ)$.
 Then there exists $f\in \ZZ$ such that $d=fs$ in $H_1(\partial_\infty Q,\ZZ)$.
-This integer $f$ is an important component of the Euler number of the orbibundles we will encounter in subsection \ref{subsection euler number}.
-It will be expressed in a more computational friendly manner in subsection \ref{subsection holonomy of the quadrangle}.
+This integer $f$ is an important component of the Euler number of the orbibundles we will encounter in Section \ref{subsection euler number}.
+It will be expressed in a more computational friendly manner in Section \ref{subsection holonomy of the quadrangle}.